lchalex/de-git/README.md

 At the moment we are using HKUST provided endpoint to upload file and download file.

 In the future, we might deploy a smart contract ourselves as a decentralized filestorage.

+### Smart Contract
+At the moment we have `./contracts/Repository.sol` only.

+This is the template repository we defined to allow user to create repository with access control.

+### Limited Functions
+It is unfortunate that due to limited time and team members, we are unable to replicate git fully.